adamedx/adamedx.github.io/_posts/2018-08-08-Microsoft-Graph-via-PowerShell.md

 echo $response.Content.jobTitle >> MyJobs.txt
 ```

 You can access members or elements of the response using `.` or `[]` notation if the object is an array, just as you would with objects returned by PowerShell cmdlets, or C#, or objects exposed in languages like Python or Ruby.
-In fact, `InvokeGraphRequest` returns an object with a `Content` member that instead of exposing a JSON `string` like that returned by `Invoke-WebRequest` it emits objects deserialized from that JSON.
+In fact, `InvokeGraphRequest` returns an object with a `Content` member that instead of exposing a JSON `string` like that returned by `Invoke-WebRequest` emits objects deserialized from that JSON.

 So by building on REST + PowerShell, we have a natural object-oriented abstraction of the Graph, and this is a key part of the magic exposed by [AutoGraphPS](https://github.com/adamedx/autographps) in its mission to make the Graph accessible to anyone with a (Power) shell.